nestordemeure/breviarium/data/readable.md

 7. "On each or certain days, have hours in which you premeditate how to act if this or that should happen." - The phrase "this or that" is vague.
 Consider providing examples of the types of situations one should premeditate on.

-Overall, the translation would benefit from simplifying complex sentences, explaining unfamiliar terms, and providing more context for abstract concepts.
-These changes would make the text more accessible and engaging for a wider audience.

 ### Acting Cautiously

-Here is a list of passages that may require further work to improve readability and clarity for a contemporary, wide audience:

 1. "trust no one unless you suspect them" - This phrase seems contradictory.
 Consider rephrasing or clarifying the intended meaning.